What is the Warranty Expense?

 Warranty expense is an actual cost or the expected cost which a business incurs to repair or replace the goods sold.
 The total amount associated is limited to the warranty period permitted by the business.
-Once this time period has lapsed, businesses no longer incur a warranty liability.
-This facility is offered to attract and maintain a customer base in a variety of products especially consumer durables (refrigerator, televisions, etc).
+Once this period has lapsed, businesses no longer incur a warranty liability.
+This facility is offered to attract and maintain a customer base in a variety of products, especially consumer durables (refrigerator, televisions, etc.).

 Recording Warranty Expense

 If a company provides a warranty with the product, they have an obligation to repair or replace the products if it’s defective.
-This creates a liability at the time the particular product is sold as the company has a liability which starts when the product is sold.
+It creates a liability at the time the particular product is sold as the company has a liability, which starts when the product is sold.

 - The number of units of product sold during the time period we require to record?

 - The percentage of products sold which are expected to be repaired or replaced?
-This is based on prior experience and shall be an estimate
+It is based on prior experience and shall be an estimate.

 - The average cost of replacements or repair under warranty?

-Let us consider the below example for a clearer understanding
+Let us consider the below example for a better understanding

 Jim Corporation is selling Television Sets across Retail and large scale corporations.
 All the T.V. sets come with a 1-year warranty, whereby Jim Corporation shall replace or repair the T.V. in case of any fault.

 The total sales for the year are $2,50,000.
-On the basis of past records, it’s believed that 1% of the sales would be encountered with problems and shall require be fixing or replacing.
+Based on records, it’s believed that 1% of the sales will encounter problems and shall require fixing or replacing.

-One should also note that this liability treatment is essential for firms which have to consistently repair or replace their products.
-If the firm ever has a warranty claim, they do not require recording the liability.
+One should also note that this liability treatment is essential for firms that have to consistently repair or replace their products.
+If the firm ever has a warranty claim, it does not require recording the liability.
 The costs can be recorded as and when they are incurred.